extrasalt/extrasalt.github.io/resume/resume.md

 ### Docker internals

 _Chennai Docker meetup, June 2017_
-Explored how docker works internally and built a self-isolated go program to demonstrate systemcall interface used to create linux containers.
+Explored how docker works internally and built a self-isolated go program to demonstrate system-call interface used to create linux containers.